In this tutorial, we’ll explore the

 cd we will change the bash script’s directory that returns the

 dirname, and then it will save into a variable before echoing the directory.

-When you will run the bash script, you will get the following output:
+When you run the bash script, you will get the following output:

-We discussed in this article what is the purpose of
+We discussed in this article what the purpose of

 dirname command.
 We also demonstrate how to handle multiple files using the